was one of the leading new country singers of the early '90s, holding his own against

 In 1982, Tritt

-began his pursuit by recording a demo tape at a private studio which was owned by Danny Davenport, who happened to be an executive at Warner Brothers.
+began his pursuit by recording a demo tape at a private studio that was owned by Danny Davenport, who happened to be an executive at Warner Bros.
 Davenport heard the vocalist's songs and was impressed, deciding to take Tritt

 under his wing.
 For the next several years, the pair recorded demo tapes while Tritt

 played the honky tonk circuit.
 The singer was developing a distinctive sound, adding elements of country-rock and Southern rock to his honky tonk.

 Partway through in 1989, Warner Bros.'
 Nashville division signed Tritt

 , appeared in the stores in the spring of 1990.
 It was preceded by the Top Ten hit, "Country Club."
 Upon the release of his debut album, Tritt